 Power Marketer is designed for PLN staff to learn about Retail Account Marketing and Key Account Marketing.
 In this game, players become a PLN marketer team that needs to work together to gain more customer and sell more power to reach benefit.
 This game can be played by 5-8 players.

-As a part of a game-based learning process, Power Marketer is equipped with briefing session to introduce the game and de-briefing session to gain insights from participant to improve their knowledge and capability in marketing.
+As a part of a game-based learning process, Power Marketer is equipped with a briefing session to introduce the game and de-briefing session to gain insights from participant to improve their knowledge and capability in marketing.
 Power Marketer also has high flexibility in terms of gameplay that makes lead facilitator can create variations/modifications on the game according to the learning materials/content that they want to present.

 On November 22nd, Coordinating Ministry for Economic Affairs held a THINKLog Play Workshop, inviting several institutions in Indonesia.
 Kummara had the opportunity to present THINKLog, a special board game designed specifically to help players learn about Supply Chain Management (SCM) concepts, and lead the play session.